2007 Toronto International Film Festival: Discovery

 The Discovery programme features the work of new film directors from around the world.
 Fourteen films were selected.
-Israel Cárdenas and Laura Amelia Guzmán's feature debut Cochochi won the DIESEL Discovery Award and a CDN$10 000 bursary.
+Israel Cárdenas and Laura Amelia Guzmán's feature debut Cochochi won the DIESEL Discovery Award and a CA$10 000 bursary.
 The International Federation of Film Critics returned to the festival for the 16th year and awarded Rodrigo Plá's La Zona the FIPRESCI Prize.